While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 DM: I’m not aware of another fund that’s focused exclusively on ICOs.
 How it works, we’ll be buying pre-sale ICOs, so we’re committing to purchase tokens prior to the public sale, then again in the public auction.

-PV: We’re basically getting a discount to the ICO price by getting in early, when it’s just a team and a white paper [that explains the technical aspects of the product, the problems it intends to solve and how it is going to solve them].
+PV: We’re basically getting a discount to the ICO price by getting in early, when it’s just a team and a whitepaper [that explains the technical aspects of the product, the problems it intends to solve and how it is going to solve them].
 Meanwhile, we help provide the right connections, whether in terms of marketing or recruiting or business development.

 TC: Regulators seem to be waiting to see what happens with ICOs, but you can imagine them coming in.
 My understanding is these tokens are being structured as sales of services or products rather than as securities that are subject to certain disclosure and registration requirements.
 What if something changes?